-The company knows the potential of 5G as it will connect more than 30 billion devices in the next three years.
+The company knows the potential of 5G and plans to connect more than 30 billion devices in the next three years.
 Network hardening is a key part of 5G and Cisco can’t afford to miss any chance.

-Cisco also made several alliances to provide enhanced 5G capabilities, some of which are listed below.
+Cisco also made several alliances to provide enhanced 5G capabilities.

-- Saudi Telecom Company (STC) and Cisco signed a strategic MoU to bring the benefits of 5G to Saudi Arabia and intended to collaborate on the development of 5G communication systems and networks.
+- Saudi Telecom Company (STC) and Cisco signed a Strategic MoU to bring the benefits of 5G to Saudi Arabia and collaborate on the development of 5G communication systems and networks.

-- Cisco also teamed up with Airtel to improve mobile user experience by taking their SON collaboration to next level in a country like India.
+- Cisco also teamed up with Airtel to improve mobile user experience by taking their SON collaboration to the next level in India.

-- The company continued their long-standing collaboration with Rackspace to deliver advanced security for the multi-cloud environment.
-Multi-cloud is being leveraged by many organizations because of its operational efficiencies, flexibility, scalability and growth expansion.
+- The company continued its long-standing collaboration with Rackspace to deliver advanced security for a multi-cloud environment.
+Multiclouds are being leveraged by many organizations because of its operational efficiencies, flexibility, scalability and growth expansion.
 More than 50 percent of security professionals said they host networks in the cloud because of better data security.